sonic-net/SONiC/doc/LoM/LocalMitigation.md

 -   Every action run as part of sequence has a set timeout, and must end by then along with overall timeout for entire sequence to complete.
 -   A failing action will abort the sequence at that point which would skip subsequently ordered actions unless marked as mandatory.
 -   During a sequnce run upon detection, the heartbeats are published more frequently.
 The HB would carry info on current running action.
--   If LoM fails, the external service cazn take over mitigation as is today.
+-   If LoM fails, the external service can take over mitigation as is today.
 -   In scenario where we mitigate successfully, the TTM is in couple of seconds.
 For any failure, we still get TTD in seconds.</br>
 NOTE: An ICM is fired for every detected anomaly.
 If mitigation is done by LoM, the ICM will be marked "_mitigated_".